tyrkgithub/Password-Generator/README.md

   <br/>

-  <p>To complete this task I have found w3schools to be highliy resourceful.
-On this website I have read up on the properties of arrays, variables, strings, math, booleans, if else, switch, and the for loop amoung others.
-Another resource I have used is stack overflow, a website where you can ask or find the answer to your coding problems.<br/>
+  <p>To complete this task I have found my one-on-one tutoring session to be highly resourceful.
+Things we discussed included: prompt, confirm, aler and isNaN.
+Another resource I have used is w3schools.
+This website explains how to use Javascript, give examples and has exercises for you to complete.<br/>
  <br/>

   <br/>